WHAT WE DO

 In its endeavour to improve nutrition security, Reliance Foundation has supplemented the nutritional intake of rural households through promotion of small kitchen or backyard gardens, known as Reliance Nutrition Gardens (RNGs).
 These RNGs help improve the nutrition status of small and marginal farmers and their families, providing them with a diverse mix of vegetables, fruits and medicinal plants throughout the year.

 Reliance Foundation works with small and marginal farmers to ensure food security in rural households.
-To increase the availability, affordability and accessibility of food, the programme is engaged directly in transforming more than 55,000 hectares of land with little or no productivity into fertile and productive lands (dharti farms), through sustainable agricultural practices.
+To increase the availability, affordability and accessibility of food, the programme is directly engaged in transforming more than 56,000 hectares of land with little or no productivity into fertile and productive lands (dharti farms), through sustainable agricultural practices.

 At the heart of all initiatives undertaken by RF BIJ for sustainable livelihoods is water.
 Rain-fed agriculture being practiced by more than half the farming community, their entire livelihoods depend on the monsoons.
 And ironically, most of their farmlands receive low and erratic rainfall.
 In addition to this, the absence of proper irrigation infrastructure often results in crop failure.
 The only plausible solution to this challenge is the creation of alternative sources of water, and irrigation.

 The availability of water also forms the core of food and nutrition security, good health, nutrition and hygiene.
 With large parts of rural India routinely grappling with severe drought, water security is essential in villages, where families need constant access to the resource to meet their household and cattle requirements.
 Through the implementation of water management initiatives, RF BIJ encourages the adoption of practices that help conserve water and replenish existing water sources.